GreatCowBASIC/Help/output/md/other_directives.md

 <tr class="odd">
 <td style="text-align: left;"><p>#samebit</p></td>
 <td style="text-align: left;"><p>The compiler checks each item in the list to see which ones are implemented on the current microcontroller.<br />
-If any of the bits do not exist, the compiler will create a constant mapping to the name of the first parameter in the list of parameters that does exist. + If none of the bits exist the no constant is created.</p></td>
+If any of the bits do not exist, the compiler will create a constant mapping to the name of the first parameter in the list of parameters that does exist. + If none of the bits exist, no constant is created.</p></td>
 <td style="text-align: left;"><p>  #samebit PLLEN, SPLLEN, SPLLMULT<br />
     Set SPLLEN On<br />
 </p></td>